Peninsula State Park Residency

 Program Overview

-New in 2024, Peninsula School of Art and Peninsula State Park have partnered to offer a residency experience that puts both art making and the environment at its center.
-Drawing upon the expertise of both organizations, artists-in-residence are provided with ample studio space, equipment, and artist resources, as well as Peninsula State Park’s diverse landscape, unique ecosystems, and knowledgeable staff.
-Artists are invited to explore the state park through the lens of their individual research; discovering new connections in their practices, creating site-responsive works, and gaining a deeper understanding of this particular place and its environmental circumstances.
+Beginning in 2024, Peninsula School of Art and Peninsula State Park partnered to offer a residency experience that puts both art making and the environment at its center.
+Drawing upon the expertise of both organizations, artists-in-residence are provided with ample studio space and resources, as well as Peninsula State Park’s diverse landscape, unique ecosystems, and knowledgeable staff.
+Artists are invited to explore the state park through the lens of their individual research; discovering new connections in their practices, creating site-responsive works alongside community members, and gaining a deeper understanding of this particular place and its environmental circumstances.

 Maysey Craddock